Siti Wan Kembang: Background

-Kijang Coins
+Kijang coins

 Differing views are given regarding the origin of the Kijang gold coins.
 Kijang means "muntjac" in the Malay language and derives its name from the engravings of said animal on the coin.
 The Kijang coins are generally associated with Cik Siti.

-According to Kelantanese folklore, the kijang is her favorite pet and has always fond of it since young while some stories suggest that there are once an Arab trader come to her country and seeking permission to trade presented a muntjac to the Queen as a gift.
-She became very fond of the muntjac and taking it as her pet to the point she ordered its image to be inscribed on the gold coins of her country.
+According to Kelantanese folklore, the kijang is her favorite pet and she has always been fond of it since young, while some stories suggest that there was once an Arab trader who came to her country to seek permission to trade and presented a muntjac to the Queen as a gift.
+She became very fond of the muntjac and took it as her pet, to the point that she ordered its image to be inscribed on the gold coins of her country.

 Another version was linked to the influence of Saivite Hinduism.
 The connection was based on the fact that the earliest issue of Kijang coins resembled the Indian humped-back bull and the bull motif was depicted on ancient Hindu coins which were circulated in the northern Malay states.